Resident234/php.net/pages/www.php.net_session.upload-progress.php.md

   &lt;input type="submit" /&gt;
   &lt;/form&gt;

-If you make it after your file field, you&apos;ll waste a lot of time figuring why (just like me ...)
+If you make it after your file field, you'll waste a lot of time figuring why (just like me ...)

 The following form will make you crazy and waste really a lot of time: